 Twenty minutes before the end of the 45 minutes of resting, pre-heat your oven to 325 degrees F (160 degrees C) and bake for 30-45 minutes or until cooked through and golden brown.

-Transfer to a rack to cool down.
+Transfer to a wire rack to cool down.

-Once the bread is completely cooled, turn it over and introduce the plastic dolls randomly, if you choose.
-(Do this at your own risk, of course).
 To learn more about the dolls and the meaning behind the bread, please see my post on the symbolism of the rosca de reyes.

 Serve to your family and friends with Mexican hot chocolate, atole, or Mexican ponche.